C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 D2.2 Determine and compare theoretical and experimental probabilities of an event occurring.

 Flexible Groupings Students work in groups to foster collaboration.
 Small group experiments make students feel safe and often motivate them to take risks.
-They can work in small groups to create their own probability machine that will make the 1,000 throws required easier and more accurate.
+They can work in small groups to create their own probability machine that will make the 1,000 rolls required easier and more accurate.

 Prior Knowledge and Skills